nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Defining Classes - Exercise/SpeedRacing/README.md

 Otherwise, the car should not move (its fuel amount and the traveled distance should stay the same) and you should print on the console:

 	"Insufficient fuel for the drive"

+After the "End" command is received, print each car and its current fuel amount and the traveled distance in the format:

+	 "{model} {fuelAmount} {distanceTraveled}"

+Print the fuel amount formatted two digits after the decimal separator.